anomaly/vishnu/README.rst

 Setting a Custom Timeout
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each session uses the default timeout specified in ``app.yaml`` but if you want to have particular sessions differ to this you can do the following.
+Each session uses the default timeout specified in your server config but if you want to have particular sessions differ to this you can do the following.

 .. code:: python